Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

 \item $\alpha$ is an obstacle arc.
 One (resp., the other) endpoint of $\alpha$ is an endpoint of $b$ (resp., $b_{T'}$).

 \item Let $\alpha_b$ (resp., $\alpha_{b_{T'}}$) be the endpoint of $b$ (resp., $b_{T'}$) on $\alpha$.
 From $\alpha_b$ to $\alpha_{b_{T'}}$ along $\alpha$, it is counterclockwise with respect to the obstacle on which $\alpha$ lies.
 We call $\alpha_b$ the {\em obstacle-ccw-start} endpoint of $\alpha$. \item Every point on $\alpha$ except the endpoint $\alpha_{b_{T'}}$ is reversed due to the flip of $b$.
-For any point $p\in \alpha\setminus \{\alpha_{b_{T'}}\}$, $\alpha$ is called the {\em hosting arc} of $p$. \end{enumerate} \end{observation} \lemmaspace
+For any point $p\in \alpha\setminus \{\alpha_{b_{T'}}\}$, $\alpha$ is called the {\em hosting arc} of $p$. \end{enumerate} \end{observation}

 Note that only points on $\partial R$ or $\partial L$ can be reversed due to the flip of $b$.
-An important property of the reversed portions after every flip is given in the lemma below. \lemmaspace \begin{lemma} After a flip operation on $b$, suppose $\alpha$ is the reversed portion on $\partial T$ of a pseudo-triangle $T$, $T\in \{R, L\}$.
-Then no interior point of $\alpha$ can be an endpoint of any bitangent in $\calB$. \end{lemma} \lemmaspace \begin{proof} First, by Lemma \ref{lem:40}, the direction of any free bitangent $t\in \calB$ can be reversed only by a flip operation on $t$.
+An important property of the reversed portions after every flip is given in the lemma below.

+\begin{lemma} After a flip operation on $b$, suppose $\alpha$ is the reversed portion on $\partial T$ of a pseudo-triangle $T$, $T\in \{R, L\}$.
+Then no interior point of $\alpha$ can be an endpoint of any bitangent in $\calB$. \end{lemma}

+\begin{proof} First, by Lemma \ref{lem:40}, the direction of any free bitangent $t\in \calB$ can be reversed only by a flip operation on $t$.
 Thus, after the flip of $b$, the direction of $b$ is reversed, whereas the direction of any other free bitangent in $\calB$ does not change.
 By Observation \ref{obser:10}, $\alpha$ is an obstacle arc, say, on an obstacle $P$.

 Assume to the contrary that there is an interior point $q$ of $\alpha$ that is an endpoint of a free bitangent $t\in \calB$.
 Note that $t\neq b$ since an endpoint of $b$ is an endpoint of $\alpha$ by Observation \ref{obser:10}.
 By the definition of good pseudo-triangulation, the direction of $t$ is compatible with its endpoint $q$ before the flip of $b$.
 Recall that the direction of $t$ is compatible with its endpoint $q$ if the directed tangent line of $T$ at $q$, denoted by $l_1(q)$, has the same direction as $t$.